zopefoundation/Products.PluggableAuthService/README.rst

 Please see the files under doc/ in the packaged software for more information, and consult the interfaces files under interfaces/ in the software package for PluggableAuthService and plugin APIs.

+The documentation is also online available at https://productspluggableauthservice.readthedocs.io/.